StanfordBioinformatics/wearable-infection/README.md

 # IsolationForest Algorithm:

-A version of Isolation Forest Anomaly Detection algorithm can be found in `isolationforest` folder.
+A version of Isolation Forest Anomaly Detection algorithm for Fitbit and Apple Watch data can be found in `isolationforest` folder.
 To apply this algorithm, please run the follwoing command line:

 > Fitbit: